Remorax/opengl-zelda/src/README.md

 ## Environment
 1. Wind starts blowing at random angles in random intervals, influencing the boat's direction.
 Rotating against the wind becomes slower and in the direction becomes faster.
 2. 3 Waves are there around the boat, front, middle and rear when it is moving.
+3. An island which contains coins, hearts and boosters.
+Dissapears after green health is collected and reappears elsewhere/

+## Man
+1. Man can move up, down, left, right, ahead and behind using the keys z, x, a, d, z, w and s respectively.
+2. Man cannot collect collectibles that are not on the island.
+He cannot shoot either, but he does take damage like the boat.
+3. Damage to the man affects the boat's health too.
+4. Switch to man view using 'm' .
+5. After collecting all collectibles on the island, a green heart appears which restores health of man/boat completely.